Delco-Moraine PowerMaster-3 ABS brake system maintenance

 You should make it a habit to purge at least the pump and reservoir annually.
 Full bleeding job is recommended, if you want to have a well functioning system.

 First, install Speed Bleeders at all 4 calipers.
 They make bleeding brakes one person job! http://speedbleeder.com/

 Lift the rear and take the wheels off.

-At the right rear caliper install a piece of translucent PVC hose over the Speed Bleeder nipple and keep the other end inside a small Coke bottle.
+Install a piece of translucent PVC hose over the Speed Bleeder nipple at the right rear caliper and keep the other end inside a small transparent

 !
 DO NOT touch the brake pedal, yet!

-Get out of the car and open up the Speed Bleeder by 1/2-3/4 turn.
+Get out of the car and open the Speed Bleeder valve by 1/2-3/4 turn.

-Switch your attention to the left rear caliper following the same procedure.
+Switch your attention to the left rear caliper and follow the same procedure.

-Note: You can depress the pedal 6 times without running out of fluid in the main reservoir.
+WARNING: You can depress the pedal only 5-6 times without running out of fluid, so don't forget to replenish it periodically.

-Add fluid to the reservoir and bleed front calipers.
+Add fluid to the reservoir and continue bleeding the front.